thunderclient/thunder-client-support/docs/free-version.md

 - [Convert to Postman](https://github.com/rangav/thunder-client-support#how-to-convert-to-postman-format) format and export json file

 ### Support
-If you have any further questions contact using below link https://www.thunderclient.com/contact
+- If you have any further questions - https://www.thunderclient.com/contact

 ### Git Settings